raflifauzi12/DaisyXMusic/README.md

  5. Simply send commands in your group.

 ### Commands for Sudo Users ⚔️
-- `/userbotleaveall` - remove assistant from all chats
+- `!userbotleave` - remove assistant from all chats
-- `/gcast <reply to message>` - globally brodcast replied message to all chats
+- `!gcast <reply to message>` - globally brodcast replied message to all chats
-- `/pmpermit [on/off]` - enable/disable pmpermit message
+- `!pmpermit [on/off]` - enable/disable pmpermit message

 #### Pmpermit
 - `.a` - approove someone to pm you